 If you've been convicted of driving with a suspended license, your best bet for cheap auto insurance might be State Farm.
 After an incident, companies that were originally the cheapest without any prior claims or convictions may no longer be cheap options.

 In most states, a hit-and-run incident is the most expensive citation you can receive — even more costly than a DUI.
-If you’re ticketed as a result of a hit-and-run, finding affordable auto insurance quotes can be difficult.
+If you’re ticketed as a result of a hit-and-run, finding an affordable auto insurance quote can be difficult.

 |Company||6-Month Premium Without Hit-and-Run Charge||Premium After Hit-and-Run|